ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.text2command/README.md

 - keywords are divided by space
 - all keywords must present in a sentence to trigger a rule: e.g. keyword: `light on` will trigger on `switch light on`, `make light on everywhere` and do not trigger on `switch on`, `make light`.
-- one keyword can has many forms.
+- one keyword can have many forms.
 Variations of keyword must be divided by "/".
 E.g. keywords: `switch/make/do light on/true` will trigger on: `do light true`, `make please light on`.
 - if keyword can come in many cases(nom, gen, accusative, plural, ...) they all must be listed as variations, like: `switch light/lights on`.

 Following functions will be interpreted as

-enum.functions:
+`enum.functions`:

 **`enum.functions.light`** (Licht | Свет):